Privacy-Preserving and Efficient Verification of the Outcome in Genome-Wide Association Studies: Evaluation

 Here, a misbehaving verifier wants to find out whether any individuals' genome in the partial noisy dataset ($D_k^{\epsilon}$) provided as a part of the metadata is a match to that of a target victim.
-To identify the match (or closeness), we propose to use the edit distance between the genomes. \bl{Edit distance shows the minimum number of positions at which the genome sequences are different.} For instance, given $X=GCTTACGA$ and $Y=GTTGACGA$, the minimum number of substitutions required to convert $X$ to $Y$ is $2$.
-In the following, we discuss the power analysis (for membership inference attack) using edit distance between genomes.
+To identify the match (or closeness), we propose to use the hamming distance between the genomes.
+Hamming distance shows the minimum number of positions at which the genome sequences are different.
+For instance, given $X=GCTTACGA$ and $Y=GTTGACGA$, the minimum number of substitutions required to convert $X$ to $Y$ is $2$.
+In the following, we discuss the power analysis (for membership inference attack) using hamming distance between genomes.
 Assume the number of SNPs in $D_k^{\epsilon}$ is $k$.
 First, we use $|A|$ individuals from a set $A$ that are not in the case group of dataset $D$.
-For each individual in $A$, we compute the edit distance between the target $i$ and all individuals in the case group of $D_k^{\epsilon}$ (only for the $k$ SNPs) and identify the minimum edit distance.
-Then we identify the ``edit distance threshold'' $\gamma$ as the 5\% false positive rate (for which 95\% of individuals in $A$ are correctly identified as not in the case group of $D$).
+For each individual in $A$, we compute the hamming distance between the target $i$ and all individuals in the case group of $D_k^{\epsilon}$ (only for the $k$ SNPs) and identify the minimum hamming distance.
+Then we identify the ``hamming distance threshold'' $\gamma$ as the 5\% false positive rate (for which 95\% of individuals in $A$ are correctly identified as not in the case group of $D$).
 Next, we use $|B|$ individuals from a set $B$ that are in the case group of dataset $D$.
-For each individual in $B$, we compute the edit distance between the target $i$ and all individuals in the case group of $D_k^{\epsilon}$ and identify the minimum edit distance.
-Finally, we check what fraction of these $|B|$ individuals have minimum edit distance that is lower than the threshold $\gamma$ (i.e., correctly identified as in $D$).
-This fraction gives the power of the misbehaving verifier (this can be repeated for different $k$ values to compute the power for different number of SNPs).
+For each individual in $B$, we compute the hamming distance between the target $i$ and all individuals in the case group of $D_k^{\epsilon}$ and identify the minimum hamming distance.
+Finally, we check what fraction of these $|B|$ individuals have minimum hamming distance that is lower than the threshold $\gamma$ (i.e., correctly identified as in $D$), which gives the power of a misbehaving verifier.